Ravenbrook/mps/procedure/review.rst

 3. Review Rôles
 ---------------

-[Reconstructed from memory and common sense, but needs checking against book.gilb93.
+[Reconstructed from memory and common sense, and then sourced from [MM_process.review]_, but needs updating.
 RB 2023-01-20]

 Reviews must involve more than one person.
 There must be at least one checker who is not the author.